-- Compare prices – Whether you’re opting for used vehicle finance or new vehicle finance, the car you buy should have a purchase price you can afford.
+- Compare prices – Whether you’re opting for used or new vehicle finance, the car you buy should have a purchase price you can afford.

-- Negotiate where possible – You’ll be surprised that some sellers will actually lower the car’s purchase price for you if you negotiate.
+- Negotiate where possible – You’ll be surprised that some sellers will actually lower the car’s purchase price and maybe throw in extra features, if you negotiate.

 How to compare vehicle finance lenders in South Africa